 You find a great New York City apartment online.
+You spend an hour inside looking at every corner, all while the listing agent spurs you on and tells you how perfect the property is.
 Your agent reaches out to the listing agent to show it to you, and – YES, IT’S AVAILABLE!
 So you see it and immediately fall in love.
-You spend an hour inside looking at every corner, imagining where your furniture will go, all while the listing agent spurs you on and tells you how perfect the property is for you.

 It’s all about fiduciary responsibility.It’s all about fiduciary responsibility.

-When an owner hires an agent to sell a home, they enter into a fiduciary agreement.
-The fiduciary duty includes language behind this; it means that the agent has to do everything they can to get the best terms for their seller and make the deal come to fruition.
+When an owner hires an agent to sell a home, they enter a fiduciary agreement.
+The fiduciary duty includes the language behind this.
+The agent must do everything they can to get the best terms for their seller and make the deal come to fruition.

-Buyers often show up to properties and start asking the agent lots of questions.
-As they get to know the agent, they sometimes forget that this person was hired by someone else for one sole purpose; and that purpose isn’t negotiating for a buyer.
 This agent works for the seller.
+Buyers often show up to properties and start asking the agent many questions.
+As they get to know the agent, they sometimes forget that this person was hired by someone else for one sole purpose; that purpose isn’t negotiating for a buyer.

 Does that mean a seller’s agent can lie to me if I’m a buyer?Does that mean a seller’s agent can lie to me if I’m a buyer?

 They shouldn’t lie to you, but they don’t necessarily need to tell you the whole truth.
 In New York City, we have a saying that nothing counts until the contract is signed and the check is in the bank.
 While a property may have an accepted offer, accepted offers don’t always translate into signed contracts.
 Sometimes buyers decide it’s not the right time to purchase or have second thoughts.
 Other times, they might find something they like better.
-Therefore, while a deal is in the stages of “contract out,” a good seller’s agent will still be showing the property, ensuring that there is a backup in line if the current deal goes south.
+Therefore, while a deal is in the stages of “contract out,” a good seller’s agent will still show the property, ensuring a backup if the current deal goes south.

 How can I guard against this?How can I guard against this?

-You should keep in mind that just because a contract is out on a property doesn’t necessarily mean you shouldn’t see it.
-If you’re beginning your search, trying to get a sense of the market, seeing a home with a contract could be a waste of your time.
-However, you can submit an offer while a contract is out and for you to be the one who walks away with the apartment.
+You should remember that just because a contract is out doesn’t necessarily mean you shouldn’t see the property.
+If you feel ready to jump on a home, you can see a home with a deal in play; so long as you are prepared to move quickly.
+However, seeing a home with a contract out could waste your time if you’re beginning your search and trying to understand the market.
+However, you can submit an offer while a contract is out, and for you to be the one who walks away with the apartment.
 If your terms or price are more favorable to the seller, they may back away from their pending deal to take yours.
-If you feel ready to jump on a home, you can see a home with a deal in play; so long as prepared to move quickly.

 Finally, think about how you would feel if it was your home on the market.
-You would want your agent to keep showing until you were holding a check.
+You would want your agent to keep showing until you held a check.
 So remember, if this does happen to you, you have come in contact with a stellar agent.